inrupt/solid-client-js/ARCHITECTURE.md

 The main difference between the two is that, by virtue of the server understanding the structure of the former, we can do partial updates (i.e.
-PATCH requests) and retrieve the data in different formats (currently, the spec mandates that servers can receive/return such RDF data as at least Turtle and JSON-LD).
+PATCH requests) and retrieve the data in different formats (currently, the Solid Protocol specification mandates that [RDF data must be content negotiable as Turtle and JSON-LD](https://solidproject.org/TR/protocol#resource-representations)).

-Thus, RDF data can be fetched as a SolidDataset; the rest are just treated as regular Files: while it might be possible to parse and manipulate them using other libraries, solid-client just allows downloads and uploads, and not more specific operations like reading values for a given property.
+A SolidDataset is solid-client's abstraction/data structure for RDF resources; other types of resources are just treated as regular Files: while it might be possible to parse and manipulate them using other libraries, solid-client just allows downloads and uploads, and not more specific operations like reading values for a given property.
 This applies to binary file types like JPEG, WebM and `.txt`.

-When it comes to files containing structured data in a non-RDF format (e.g., JSON, XML or OpenDocument) or files containing structured data in an RDF format not understood by the server (e.g., RDFa or RDF-XML) it is up to the server to accept that payload of RDF/XML and treat it as a binary resource, or it could choose to reject it completely with an error saying something like "Unsupported RDF serialization".
+When it comes to files containing structured data in a non-RDF format (such as JSON, XML or OpenDocument) or files containing structured data in an RDF format not required by the Solid Protocol (for example RDF/XML) it is up to the server to accept that payload and treat it as a binary resource, interpret it as RDF, or reject it.

 ## `With*` types